-Mexico objects over US bill on ratifying trade pact
+Mexico disputes language in US bill on ratifying trade pact

 Seade said he sent a letter to U.S. Trade Representative Robert Lighthizer expressing Mexico’s “surprise and concern” over the matter and that he would travel to Washington on Sunday to convey the message personally to Lighthizer and U.S. lawmakers.

+The elements of House Resolution 5430 in question “display a regrettable mistrust” in the treaty which was negotiated “in the spirit of good faith,” the letter read.

-“We reserve the right to review the scope and effects of these provisions, which our government and people will no doubt clearly see as unnecessary,” Seade said the letter read.
+“We reserve the right to review the scope and effects of these provisions, which our government and people will no doubt clearly see as unnecessary,” it continued.
 “Additionally, I advise you that Mexico will evaluate not only the measures proposed in the (bill) … but the establishment of reciprocal mechanisms in defense of our country’s interests.”

+Mexico’s Senate approved the modifications to the agreement Thursday evening by a vote of 107-1.